Goldorion/Fabric-Generator-MCreator/README.md

 How to install: Launch MCreator -> Open preferences -> Manage plugins -> Load Plugin -> Find your downloaded zip file -> **Restart MCreator**.

 ## Important Information
--To use the plugin, you need to have MCreator 2020.3 snapshots or newer.
+- If you have created a workspace with an old version, you need to recreate one.

--When you create a new workspace, you need to go to the Forge Generator, and select Minecraft Fabric for 1.15.2 (0.8.2+build.194)
+-To use the plugin, you need to have at least the second MCreator 2020.3 snapshots or newer.

--If you make a Forge mod, don’t change it to the Fabric Generator. ~~Bad things will happen.~~
+-When you create a new workspace, you need to go to the Fabric Generator, and select Minecraft Fabric for 1.15.2 (0.8.2+build.194)

 -Always back up your workspace before updating to a newer version of the plugin.
 ## Credits/License